anthonypz/Countrybase/README.md

 # Countrybase
-Search for any country and get interesting information back, including the country's capital, population, currency, languages spoken, weather, and more.
+Search for any country and get interesting information back, including the country's capital, population, currency, languages spoken, current weather, and more.

 **Link to project:** https://countrybase.netlify.app/